 Nita has extensive work experience with international organisations such as the Ford Foundation, Mac Arthur Foundation on program assistance, and with Department for International (DFID), International Labour Organisation (ILO), and NOVIB on specific policy-based consultancies.
 She has worked with semi-government, and non-government, organisations as lead researcher on various projects which had policy implications.

-Nita is widely published papers and book reviews in peer-review journals such as the Economic and Political Weekly, Down to Earth, Mainstream, Community Development Journal, European Journal of Development Research, Peace Works, amongst others.
-Her review of the Irish Hunger Task Force was published in the Trocaire Development Review, and is listed as an important resource material for studies on hunger related development policies.
-Her poetry transcends the different worlds of Ireland and India as a small- brown- migrant- woman in the white-man’s land, and has been described as indicating the future of Irish feminism.
+Nita has widely published papers and book reviews in peer-review journals such as the Economic and Political Weekly, Down to Earth, Mainstream, Community Development Journal, European Journal of Development Research, Peace Works, amongst others.
+Her review of the Irish Hunger Task Force was published in the Trocaire Development Review and is listed as an important resource material for studies on hunger-related development policies.
+Her poetry transcends the different worlds of Ireland and India as a small- brown- migrant- woman in the white-man’s land and has been described as indicating the future of Irish feminism.